Migrating to Microsoft Entra ID

 1. Sign into Issuetrak with a Sys Admin account.

-2. Click the gear icon in the upper right > click on Azure AD beneath Identity Management.
+2. Click the gear icon in the upper right > click on Entra ID beneath Identity Management.

 3. Click edit next to the domain that you wish to set mappings for.